jjmchew/jjmchew.github.io/RB129/RB129PracticeProblems.md

 daisy.speak
 ```

+- This code will output `Daisy says moooooooooooo!` to the screen.
+The `speak` method is invoked on `daisy`, which references a `Cow` object which was instantiated with the string value `"Daisy"` passed in as an argument.
+- Regarding the instantiation of the `Cow` object referenced by `daisy`:  since the `Cow` class does not define an `initialize` method, Ruby looked up the inheritance hierarchy to the `Animal` class for an `initialize` method (a constructor).
+Since a constructor is defined for the `Animal` class, this string value `"Daisy"` was assigned to the instance variable `@name` by the constructor defined within the `Animal` class as part of the state associated with the `Cow` object referenced by `daisy`.
+- Regarding the invocation of the `speak` method on `daisy`:  Ruby will traverse the method lookup path looking for the `speak` method starting with the `Cow` class.
+Since there is no method definition for `speak` within the `Cow` class, Ruby will next check the `Animal` class.
+Since `speak` is defined within the `Animal` class, Ruby will execute it.
+The `speak` method invokes the `puts` method with `sound` (another method passed in as an argument).
+To evaluate `sound`, Ruby will again search the method lookup path starting with the object's `Cow` class.
+Since `sound` is defined within the `Cow` class, Ruby will evaluate the method.
+Within the `Cow#sound` method, the return value is a string which is concatenated from the output of `Animal#sound`, as indicated by the
 ---

 42. Do `molly` and `max` have the same states and behaviors in the code above?
 Explain why or why not, and what this demonstrates about objects in Ruby.